Loafers Lodge fire

 On 16 May 2023, a fire broke out at the 92-bed Loafers Lodge in Newtown, Wellington, New Zealand.
 Five people were killed, and twenty others injured.
 On 18 May 2023, a suspect, later identified as Esarona David Lologa, was arrested.
-He was charged and later found guilty of arson and murder following a four-week trial.
+He was charged and later found guilty of arson and murder following a four-week trial in late September 2025.
+In mid-December 2025, Lologa was sentenced to life imprisonment with a minimum term of 22 years for his role in the Loafers Lodge fire.

 Background

 Loafers Lodge

 The four-storey building was constructed in 1971 as an office and warehouse building called Mertex House.
 Since 2006, the building has been occupied by Loafers Lodge.

 The building previously served as a place of emergency residential housing contracted by the New Zealand Government.
 A deportee advocate said the hostel was used by Prison Aid and Rehabilitation, and by the government to house deportees returned from Australia.

 The building's Warrant of Fitness (BWoF) was renewed in March 2023.
 BWoF records show the building had a "type 3" fire alarm system (automatic system with heat detectors and manual call points) supplemented by smoke detectors.
 Fire sprinklers were not installed in the building, nor were they required to be installed by the building code.
 A fire engineer was quoted as saying the rules were "too slack and need tightening".